 Well, this is kind of obvious, but green smoothies are green for a reason.
 Greens have all kinds of nutrients.
-In particular, they are a great source of natural folate which my body really needs to run properly (through testing, I discovered I don’t do well with any sort of folic acid or methyl folate supplements, so consuming green leafy vegetables in any form is very important for my health).
+In particular, they are a great source of natural folate which most everybody could do with more of.

 Green leafy greens aren’t the only vegetables that can be blended into a smoothie.
 Cauliflower and squash are great for smoothies too, with the added benefit of not being green!
-See my Vanilla Smoothie with frozen cauliflower here and my Vegan Raspberry Cream smoothie with frozen squash here.
+See my Peanut Butter Cauliflower Smoothie with frozen cauliflower and my Vegan Raspberry Cream smoothie with frozen squash.

 Blending make greens easier to digest, especially compared with chewing.
-I further improve digestibility by gently steaming the greens before adding them to the blender (I recommend a high-speed blender like this one).
+I further improve digestibility by gently steaming the greens before adding them to the blender (I recommend a high-speed blender like a Blendtec).

 If I’m pressed for time in the morning, I’ll assemble most of my smoothie the day before, store it in the fridge, and just blend it in the morning.
 I even freeze the leftovers and just defrost them sometimes, too.
 (Have I convinced you that smoothies are the new fast food yet, hee hee)?